 "Well, I'll happily trade places with them then," Claire snapped, pulling her thick, messy binder from her book-bag.

-The concluding bell finally made its ear-splitting declaration at two-thirty, ending Claire's boring day of charades.
-Leaving Trixie to ride the bus on her own, Claire elected to walk the two-and-a-half miles home, needing the fresh air and isolation.
-It was a typical gloomy day in Amboy, Washington; the long country roads carrying inconsistent traffic.
-Although the route was one Claire walked every day, the long stretches of fields and pastures never ceased to offer relief to her busy mind, and she thought of shedding her human skin and running across the open plains.
+A thick blanket of steel clouds hovered over Battle Ground, Washington, but the upcoming summer brought with it its humid, warm air.
+The streets were bustling with traffic, but Claire didn't have to put up with it for long.
+The route was one Claire walked every day, the long stretches of fields and pastures never ceased to offer relief to her busy mind, and she thought of shedding her human skin and running across the open plains.
 Even the hundred acres of forest behind her country home was losing its touch.
 She was growing weary of losing herself in the joy of the change only to remind herself she would have to stop and turn back in such a short time.

 It's as if everything in my life is restricting itself.
 The simple freedoms she had were collapsing around her one by one.
-A low growl emanated from the back of Claire's throat; she grew out her claws and dragged them forcefully along the wooden fence of an abandoned house, where weeds and sticker bushes pushed through the cracks of the degenerate posts.
+A low growl emanated from the back of her throat; she grew out her claws and dragged them forcefully along the wooden fence of an abandoned house, where weeds and sticker bushes pushed through the cracks of the degenerate posts.
 The feeling of her nails digging into the lifeless wood was exhilarating, sending little currents of electricity through her arm.

-Coming up to a routine corner, Claire didn't expect to see a compact black Toyota pickup parked on the side of the road; she knew who it belonged to even before she laid eyes on the expectant face inside of it.
+Coming up to a routine corner, she didn't expect to see a compact black Toyota pickup parked on the side of the road; she knew who it belonged to even before she laid eyes on the expectant face inside of it.
 Swearing under her breath, she turned on her heel and went back for the corner.

 There was laughter; arrogant, amused laughter.
 "Sheesh, Claire, you sure don't spare hurting my feelings, do you?"
 The truck's door shut, and Claire could hear unhurried footfalls behind her.

-"You're not my friend," Claire snarled.
+"You're not my friend," Claire snapped.

-"That doesn't make you my friend."
-It's true, Luke was one of the older kids Claire used to spend a great deal of time with when she was younger; they weren't close, though.
-When she had just become a teenager, sure, she may have developed a little crush on him, despite the fact he was four years older.
-After all, he was rather attractive; a fine face with high but soft cheekbones, pale skin lightly dappled with a couple freckles on the cheeks, and disheveled black hair.
-He was a good-looking male any she-wolf would kill to have as her own, but Claire refused to be one of them.
+Luke was one of the older kids Claire used to spend a great deal of time with when she was younger; one could even say they used to be very good friends.
+When she had become a young pre-teen, she even developed a little crush on him, despite the fact he was four years older.
+After all, he was rather attractive, as far as general standards; a fine face with high but soft cheekbones, pale skin lightly dappled with freckles on the cheeks, and thick black hair.
+He was a good-looking male other she-wolves seemed to be willing to kill for, but Claire refused to be one of them.

 Claire tried her hand at steering away from him and remarkably he stepped aside and let her pass.
 But when she heard his footsteps behind her, she knew he hadn't surrendered.

 "Have a good day at school?" he asked, pacing behind her.

+What was he up to with this pointless idle talk?
 "I did, until you showed up.
 What does it matter to you, anyways?"